Build an Email-to-Agent Pipeline: From Gmail to Auto-Response in 7 Steps

 - First response to a new sender (you don't get a second chance at a first impression)

 Start with everything requiring approval.
 Relax constraints as you build trust in the system.
-We still approve every outbound email, and we're not in a rush to change that.
+I still approve every outbound email, and I am not in a rush to change that.
+With 11 agents running across the organization, the volume is manageable — and the cost of a bad email is higher than the cost of a review queue.

 What's Next

 This pipeline handles inbound email and drafts responses.
-We're already working on Phase 3: multi-turn thread handling, where the agent maintains conversation context across a full email thread and knows when to escalate versus when to keep going.
+I am already working on Phase 3: multi-turn thread handling, where the agent maintains conversation context across a full email thread and knows when to escalate versus when to keep going.
+The email_founder tool in the MCP server already handles the founder-escalation path — next up is teaching agents when to use it automatically.

 Build your own cyborgenic organization at agent.ceo.
-We run this pipeline in production today — every email to our team hits this exact flow.
+I run this pipeline in production today — every email to my team hits this exact flow.
+The same infrastructure that powers 9,799 commits, 83,163 tests, and 11 autonomous agents powers the email pipeline too.